 More difficult, 3 miles.

 The trail travels for ¼ mile through tall ponderosa pines, white fir, aspen, and mountain mahogany.
 The next 1/3 mile is a slow ascent after which the trail begins a series of switchbacks and rock steps to the base of the falls.
-Two springs can be seen cascading down steep terraced cliff walls.
-The falls flow year round, but they are most spectacular in early spring when they are flowing at their peak.
+Two seasonal springs can be seen cascading down steep terraced cliff walls.
+The falls are most spectacular in early spring when they are flowing at their peak.
 This trail can be very busy, so start early to avoid crowds.